 A tanned, bronzed look used to only be available during the summer.
 Baking in the sun was the only option to get that glowy, sun-kissed skin.
 But we now know excess sun exposure is dangerous.
 To fill the gap, companies have invented a variety of ways to capture the benefits of tanning.
 Some of these, such as spray tans and sunless tans, are quite successful.
 But others, like tanning beds, are dangerous.

 Whether we choose to get our color from a bottle or a spray tan machine, we try to maximize the experience.
 Some of the big issues are coordinating when to get a spray tan, when to shower after a spray tan, how to get rid of spray tan smell, when to wash hair, etc.

 Another common issue is how to deal with sweating after a spray tan.
-This article looks at what we can do to minimize sweating after a spray tan, and avoid harming the luscious, sun-dappled look.
+Many people wonder “How long after a spray tan can I sweat and exercise?“